djanovec/MidlandCode-C1/Week 1 - March 25th through March 29th/03-26-19 - Basic HTML and CSS/Homework/Homework.md

 ### Psuedo-class and Combinators Homework
-* Finish any of the in class work witth Psuedo-classes and Combinators
+* Finish any of the in class work witth Psuedo-classes and Combinators.